 For the 2018-19 academic year, successful applicants may receive up to $10,000 in funding.
 Grants may be used to cover such costs as speakers’ honoraria, food, transportation, materials, etc. Funds can be used for projects already underway which meet the stated criteria.

 Proposals should be no more than 2 pages (single-spaced, 11 point Times New Roman font, 1-inch margins).
 Please include a budget and budget narrative of no more than one page.

 Deadlines: To receive funding for Spring 2018, complete applications should be sent to Chelsea Hicks, Office of the President, no later than February 1, 2018.

-To receive funding for the 2018-19 academic year, complete applications should be sent no later than February 20, 2018.
+UPDATE: To receive funding for the 2018-19 academic year, complete applications should be sent no later than March 19, 2018.

 For further information, contact Chelsea Hicks, Special Assistant for Presidential Initiatives: email@example.com